|

 Moses Wassermann's mother.
 So these two important Rabbis of Southern Germany

-were in fact cousins.
 The Salamander Story began in 1891, when the jewish leather

 merchant Max Levi of Stuttgart founded a Shoe Manufactoring Company in